VORPCORE/vorp_admin/README.md

 ----

 ## Features
-- Built in Ace permissions and databse
+- Built in Ace permissions and database
 - Owners have all perms by default
 - Permissions for all actions
 - Administration tools